Jordanairwave/wordpress-base-files/README.md

 # wordpress-base-files
 Wordpress base files to use in my projects

-SASS Used and broken up in to modules, to be complied with Codekit with Gulp backup Base
+SASS Used and broken up in to modules
+Base
 -- _fonts.scss
 -- _reset.scss

 helpers
+-- _colours.scss
 -- _functions.scss
 -- _general.scss
 -- _mixins.scss